dreamind/ix/workshops/infrastructure/index.md

 -----------------------------------
 Presentation: slides 1 to 10.

-Open up Putty (Windows à Put “putty” into the search box).
+Open up Putty (Windows button then put “putty” into the search box).
 Configure the screen as shown in figure 1.

 <img src="images/image001.png">